 - Coconut Oil Notes: Use organic expeller-pressed coconut oil if you wish to avoid the coconutty flavor

-- Seed / Nut Butter Options: For nut or seed butter, I used pumpkin seed butter as this adds natural green coloring.
+- Seed / Nut Butter Options: For nut or seed butter, I’ve used both macadamias and pumpkin seed butter.
+The Pumpkin Seed Butter is great as this adds natural green coloring.
+These are better choices than sunflower seed and some others since they will go better with the mint in my opinion.
 Substitute coconut butter for AIP (here’s how to make Homemade Coconut Butter).

 - Chocolate Alternative: You can melt my Homemade Chocolate Chips instead of chocolate.